ShreejalRai/Change-in-renewable-energy/README.md

 After creating the dashboard, I wrote a report that addressed the main analytical questions by interpreting the visualisations and translating the results into clear insights. <br>

+:books: What I Learned
+What I Learned
+Through this project, I learned how to turn raw energy data into actionable insights, design dashboards that are clear and engaging, and communicate trends effectively.
+I improved my skills in data aggregation, visualization, storytelling, and analytical decision-making.

+Interactive Tooltips
+I learned to show detailed values without cluttering visuals, improving clarity and user focus.

+Slicers and Filters
+I learned to enable flexible exploration by structuring the dataset and connecting it to filters.

+Visual Highlighting
+I learned to emphasize key data points like Norway to make comparisons obvious.

+Predictive Analysis / Forecasting
+I learned to model trends and anticipate future values, interpreting patterns and configuring forecasting for reliability.

+DAX Formulas
+I learned to calculate totals, separate renewable and non-renewable generation, and compute shares, ensuring accurate results across visuals.

 :seedling: Overall Growth
 ---
 This project strengthened my ability to analyze complex datasets, structure data for meaningful comparisons, and create dashboards that clearly communicate insights.
 I also improved my data storytelling skills, learning to turn raw numbers into actionable findings.
 Overall, it boosted my confidence in making analytical decisions and presenting results in a professional, understandable way.